leahjia/NodeJS/README.md

 ## Architectural Assessment
+### Single responsibility principle
+The Single Responsibility Principle states that a class or module should have only one reason to change.
+It is the idea that a module should be responsible for a single functionality or concern, making it easier to modify and maintain.

+Node.js promotes the separation of concerns through its modular architecture.
+Modules in Node.js encapsulate specific functionality, focusing on a single responsibility.
+For example, the "http" module handles HTTP server functionality, while the "fs" module provides file system operations.
+Each module has a well-defined responsibility, adhering to the SRP.

-- Node.js adheres to the single responsibility principle to an extent.
-Although node does not enforce the (SRP) principle, it does encourage developers to create small and concise modules that are responsible for one actor.
+Node.js is also well-suited for microservices architectures by dividing the system into smaller, independent services, each with a single responsibility or functionality, which aligns with the Single Responsibility Principle.
+It encourages developers to create small and concise modules that are responsible for one actor.
 For example, it’s possible for developers to have modules or classes that only focus on handling HTTP requests in a Node.js application.

+On the other hand, when a module takes on multiple responsibilities, it becomes harder to understand and maintain.
+For example, if a module responsible for handling API endpoints also includes authentication and database access logic, it violates the SRP.
+As a result, Node.js adheres to the single responsibility principle to an extent.
+In such cases, it is better to refactor the module into separate components, where one handles API requests and another focuses on database operations.

+### Open-closed principle
-- The Open-closed design principle states that “Software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification” (Thorben, 2018).
+The Open-closed design principle states that “Software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification” (Thorben, 2018).
 Node.js does not enforce this principle so it becomes the responsibility of the developer to either include this principle or leave it.
 Node.js allows developers to implement the Open-closed principle.
 JavaScript is a flexible language and developers can use that to their advantage to build onto existing applications without modifying existing code.

+### Dependency inversion principle
-- The dependency inversion principle states that “High-level modules, which provide complex logic, should be easily reusable and unaffected by changes in low-level modules, which provide utility features” (Thorben, 2018).
+The dependency inversion principle states that “High-level modules, which provide complex logic, should be easily reusable and unaffected by changes in low-level modules, which provide utility features” (Thorben, 2018).
 This principle is important as it allows developers to create classes that are easier to test.
 By following this principle developers can write unit tests better and increase test coverage, which then improves the overall reliability of the code.
 This principle also allows developers to incorporate flexibility and reusability into their applications.
 Node.js does not enforce the dependency inversion principle, but it allows developers to implement this principle if they want.

-### Single responsibility principle

-### Open-closed principle

-### Dependency inversion principle

 ## System Improvements